maidsafe/temp_safe_network/safe-cli/README.md

 +  mywebsite  safe://hnyynyie8kccparz3pcxj9uisdc4gyzcpem9dfhehhjd6hpzwf8se5w1zobnc?v=0
 ```

 Note that we provided a versioned URL to the `--link` argument in the command above, i.e. a URL which targets a specific version of the content with `?v=<version number>`.
 Any type of content which can have different versions (like the case of a `FilesContainer` in our example) can be mapped/linked from an NRS name/subname only if a specific version is provided in the link URL.
+If you are using a bash based system and want to provide a version (or any other command containing a question mark), the URL must be wrapped in double quotes or bash will interpret the link as a file path and throw an error, e.g. use `"safe://hnyynyie8kccparz3pcxj9uisdc4gyzcpem9dfhehhjd6hpzwf8se5w1zobnc?v=0"`, not `safe://hnyynyie8kccparz3pcxj9uisdc4gyzcpem9dfhehhjd6hpzwf8se5w1zobncv=0`.

 We can now share the NRS-URL `safe://mywebsite` to anyone who wants to visit our website.
 Using this NRS-URL we can now fetch the same content we would do when using the `FilesContainer` XOR-URL we linked to it, thus we can fetch it using the following command:
 ```shell